 When you’re serious about PPC campaign management, you need to consider the following:

 The performance of your ads will vary hugely, depending on the device your customers are using.
-Prospects using mobiles usually have lower conversion rates compared to those using desktops.
+Prospects using mobile devices usually have lower conversion rates compared to those using desktops.

-If you’ve been basing your data on a mix of both devices, you’re not getting all of the information you need.
+If your data contains a mix of information from both device types, you’re not getting the full picture.

-You may find that your campaign works great for desktops, but has an awful conversion rate for mobile users.
+You may find that your campaign works great for desktops but has an awful conversion rate for mobile users.
 If you were to stop targeting mobile users, your campaign could be much more profitable.
+Similarly, you may find that some keywords or offers are more compelling to people on mobile devices.
+You won’t know, however, until you segment your data and monitor results by device type.

 PPC campaign management is also about geographic targeting.
 This means looking at your data and reviewing performance based on location.

-You can then see which locations you’re allocating your resources to, and which are the most profitable.
-This allows you to exclude the locations that aren’t converting and amp up the ones that are.
+With geo-targeting, you can see which locations you’re allocating your resources to and which are the most profitable.
+This allows you to exclude locations that aren’t converting and amp up campaigns for the ones that are.
+You can also create ads that are specific to different areas to improve your conversions.
+For example, you may find targeting zip codes that include the city center during the workday increases your orders, but targeting more rural areas during that times leads to low-converting campaigns.

-You should also review how your campaigns perform by day of week and time of day.
+You should also review how your campaigns perform by day of the week and time of day.

-It’s highly likely that different campaigns perform better during certain days of the week and times of the day.
-Under the “Settings” tab, you can adjust your bids based on the day and time.
+It’s likely that different campaigns will perform better during certain days of the week and times of the day.
+Under the “Settings” tab, you can adjust your bids based on the day and time so that you are only bidding on the most profitable days and times for your campaigns.
+This is especially useful for time-limited services.
+If you offer meal delivery services, for example, there’s no reason to waste ad spend during your closed hours since no one can make a purchase then.